 Objectives are mapped in our Learning Challenge curriculum planning.
 In each year group, at least one of the questions is driven by Geography.
 Topics are also linked with our whole school values which change each half term.
 Our whole school values in no particular order are:

 Here is what Geography looks like across Westglade this year:

-F2- Why do animals have different habitats?
+F1 and F2- Why do animals have different habitats?
 What different ways can we travel?
 What might you find in space?

 Year 2- Where would you prefer to live: England or Africa?
-Is sport great in Nottingham?
-Who had the greatest adventure: Christopher Columbus or Neil Armstrong?
+Why were Christopher Columbus and Neil Armstrong brave?
+How can we look after our local area?